Muhammed Akbar Khan

-Muhammed Akbar Khan (محمد اکبر خان), MBE PA-1 (born 19 April 1897) was a Pakistani general and at the time of the independence of Pakistan, he was the most senior Muslim General.
+Muhammed Akbar Khan (محمد اکبر خان), MBE PA-1 (born 19 April 1897-1993) was a Pakistani general and at the time of the independence of Pakistan, he was the most senior Muslim General.
 He also served as the first Senior Military Secretary of the Quaid-e-Azam, Muhammed Ali Jinnah.
-He holds the distinguished honor of being the senior most officer of the Pakistan Army and holds Pakistan Army number PA-1.
+He held the distinguished honor of being the most senior officer of the Pakistani Army and held the service number of PA-1.
+He is considered a stay-behind commander during the Indo-Pakistani war of 1947–1948.

+Military career

 Early career

-Born on 19 April 1897 to a Minhas Rajput family, Khan enlisted in the Indian Army & the 12th Cavalry 1 May 1914.
+Born on 19 April 1897 to a Punjabi Minhas Rajput family, Khan enlisted in the Indian Army & the 12th Cavalry 1 May 1914.
 He was made a Viceroy's Commissioned Officer (VCO) in the rank of Jemadar 1 July 1915.
 The 12th Cavalry was mobilized for field service in November 1915 and he served in Mesopotamia from 28 November 1915 to 13 September 1917.
 He was granted a temporary commission in the Indian Army as a second lieutenant on 1 December 1919.
 He was attached to 40th Cavalry Regiment from 6 January 1920 until 6 January 1921, when, now a lieutenant as of 1 December 1920, he was attached to the 12th Cavalry.
 On 28 August 1921, the 12th Cavalry amalgamated with the 11th K. E. O. Cavalry to form the 11/12th Cavalry, which was renamed the 5th King Edward's Own Probyn's Horse in July 1922.

 Khan was given a permanent commission in the Indian Army as second lieutenant with effect from 17 July 1920.
 He was also permanently appointed to the 5th King Edward's Own Probyn's Horse from being attached to the regiment.
 He was promoted captain on 17 July 1927 and from late 1927 to late 1931 he held the appointment of Quarter Master in the regiment.
 He was appointed a Member of the Order of the British Empire in June 1930.
 From 1 May 1933 he was posted away from the regiment as Assistant Recruiting Officer, Lahore, a post he held until 30 April 1934.
 On 11 May 1934 he transferred to the 1st battalion, 14th Punjab Regiment, who he served with on the Mohamand campaign on the North West Frontier in 1935.
 Whilst serving with them he later became attached to the Royal Indian Army Service Corps, to which he transferred on 5 February 1936.

+Khan was promoted to major on 17 July 1938.